Job Search configurations

 variables, offering more granular control over the rankings.
 This feature is

-useful to applications that require balancing relevance with economic interests,
+useful in applications that require balancing relevance with economic interests,

 such as a multi-tiered Cost-per-Click (CPC) subscriber system.
 Influence over